 - Infographic en español: The agricultural overtime infographic is also available in Spanish.

 - Webinars in English and Spanish: L&I is holding informational webinars every month.
-Look for "Understanding the Changes in Agricultural Overtime Laws" in the "Event Title" pulldown menu.
+Look for "Understanding the Changes in Agricultural Overtime Laws" in the "Event Title" drop-down menu.

 - Video-Get the details on the new agricultural overtime law: L&I created short videos to explain the new agricultural overtime changes.
 The video is also available on Facebook.